frisoft01/opsi-docker-adv/README.md

 Now run `./opsi-server.sh` to display the help text of the script.
 In a Windows environment, open a terminal with Powershell and run `.\opsi-server.ps1`.

+## Preparations
+You must build the necessary image for opsi 4.3 from the command line with this comman `docker build -t opsi-arm:4.3-testing .`

 ## Usage as opsi config-server (with helper script)
 - Adapt the docker-compose.yml to your needs regarding network and volumes.
 - Set the variable `OPSI_HOST_ROLE` to `configserver`.